Linuxfabrik/monitoring-plugins/kvm-vm/README.md

+# Overview

+We recommend to run this check every 15 minutes.

 The State field lists what state each domain is currently in.
 A domain can be in one of the following possible states: